 I’m not going to kid you, this dandelion salad recipe, though easy, does take a block of time (especially if you don’t have Kamut pre-boiled).
 I think it is worth the little extra effort though and the abounding nutrition of this salad along with the fact it can last several days in the refrigerator are huge pluses.

 Save time and hassle… order groceries and household products through Prime Pantry and get them delivered right to your door!
 There are frequent deals and even coupons available right at your fingertips.

-- 1 large clove of garlic (or 2 small), minced
+- 1 clove garlic large or 2 small, minced

 - 1/2 tsp sea salt

-- 2 bunches of dandelions (approx. 1 pound), coarsely chopped
+- 2 bunches dandelions approx. 1 pound, coarsely chopped

 - 1/3 cup extra virgin olive oil

 - 1 tbs apple cider vinegar